top of page

 Justine Portenier

-MANAGING DIRECTOR - Head of Strategies & Partnerships
+Head of Strategies and Partnerships

 Since 2017 Justine has been a team member of Social Fabric.
 In addition to the managing position, she is responsible for strategy and fundraising as well as partnerships.
 Her interest in the societal and sustainable aspects of economic sciences were deepened in her MA Public Management & Policy, but also led her throughout the years with Social Fabric.
 She is committed to social, intercultural understanding and wants to create sustainable awareness for global challenges.